 Preheat oven to 350º.

-Sift together the cake flour, confectioners' sugar, and salt; set aside.
+Sift together the cake flour, sugar, and salt; set aside.

-In the bowl of an electric mixer fitted with a whisk attachment, whisk the egg whites until frothy; add the cream of tartar and continue beating to soft-peak stage.
-Gradually adding 1 1/2 cups sugar; whisk until the mixture is stiff but not dry.
+In the bowl of an electric mixer fitted with a whisk attachment, whisk the egg whites until frothy; add the cream of tartar and continue beating.
+Gradually add 1 cup sugar; whisking until the mixture is at a soft-peak stage.

 Pour into the ungreased round tube pan.